pangealab/artemis/pages/artemis/artemis_automate_change_guide.md

 1. Navigate to `Project Settings` and press the `Service Connections` button.

-1. Locate the 2 ServiceNow Service Connections your created earlier from ServiceNow.
+1. Locate the 2 ServiceNow Service Connections you created earlier from ServiceNow.

     ![Service Connections](images/ado_service_connections.png)